-- Assess the situation and the surrounding circumstances that could affect any decisions or actions in the matter; - Identify whether or not any conflicts of interest exist; - Determine what type of conflict of interest you might be dealing with (i.e. if the conflict is an actual, perceived or potential conflict of interest or whether it is a pecuniary or non-pecuniary conflict).
+- Assess the situation and the surrounding circumstances that could affect any decisions or actions in the matter; - Identify whether or not any conflicts of interest exist;

+• Determine what type of conflict of interest you might be dealing with (i.e. if the conflict is an actual, perceived or potential conflict of interest or whether it is a pecuniary or non-pecuniary conflict).

-An actual conflict of interest Perceived conflict of interest Potential conflict of interest A municipal official is in a A municipal official is in a A municipal official is in a position to appear to be influenced by their private interests when doing their job JOD job
+An actual conflict of Perceived conflict of Potential conflict of interest interest interest A municipal official is in a A municipal official is in a A municipal official is in a position to be influenced position to appear to be position where they may by their private interests influenced by their private be influenced in the when doing their job interests when doing their future by their private job interests when doing their job